usdview Quickstart#

 Note

 Your version may differ from this tutorial.
-It will match version of the pre-built binaries that you downloaded.
+It matches the version of the pre-built binaries that you downloaded.

 These instructions assume that you have configured usdview and all other scripts to be executed globally.